 Doctorate 19 May 2017: Abby Yang Yu, MSc: Towards understanding interchangeability of generic drugs

-Student highlights: Deliana Dimitrova
+Student highlight: Deliana Dimitrova

 Being an intern at the MEB is a truly wonderful experience, since it allows me to experience drug regulatory affairs firsthand.
 Everyone at the office is helpful, friendly, and interested in taking time out of their busy schedule to discuss their job and help the students.
 There are numerous research projects performed here, which contribute to the overall regulatory science knowledge and I am glad to be a part of this community.